Domain Group

-Domain Group (or simply Domain) is an Australian digital property portal and associated real-estate industry business.
+Domain Holdings Australia Ltd (or simply Domain Group) is an Australian digital property portal and associated real-estate industry business.
 It is best known for its real-estate website domain.com.au, and also owns the brands commercialrealestate.com.au and allhomes.com.au.
-The company was a wholly-owned subsidiary of Fairfax Media from 1999 until November 2017, when Domain was listed on the Australian Stock Exchange as a public company, although Fairfax Media (now Nine) retained a 60% ownership of shares.

 History

-Founding

-The company was founded by Fairfax Media, when the publisher branded their real-estate sections in print with the Domain brand and first established an online presence in 1999.
+It was founded by Fairfax Media, when the publisher branded their real-estate sections in print with the Domain brand and first established an online presence in 1999.
+Until Domain was listed as a public company on the Australian Securities Exchange, it was its wholly owned subsidiary for eighteen years.

-Public listing

-In February 2015, the Australian Financial Review published an article highlighting Credit Suisse analyst expectations of a likely float of the Domain Group in the future, and attributed an AUD $1.3 billion valuation to the group.
+In February 2015, the Australian Financial Review published an article highlighting Credit Suisse analyst expectations of a likely float of the Domain in the future, and attributed an AUD $1.3 billion valuation to the group.

-On 21 February 2017 trading in Fairfax shares was suspended until half yearly results and an announcement of intent to turn Domain into a listed entity were announced.
+On February 21, 2017, trading in Fairfax shares was suspended until half yearly results and an announcement of intent to turn Domain into a listed entity were announced.
 Domain Group was widely seen to "prop up" Fairfax revenues, as the company's publishing divisions were struggling.

-Domain began trading on the ASX at midday (AEDT) on 16 November 2017, with shares opening at AU$3.80 giving the company, listed as Domain Holdings Australia (ASX:DHG), a valuation of nearly AU$2.2 billion.
+Domain Group began trading on the Australian Securities Exchange on 16 November 2017.
+Having acquired a 20% shareholding in the firm, CoStar Group launched a takeover offer in February 2025.

+In May 2025, CoStar entered an agreement to acquire 100% of the firm for A$3 billion.
+On August 27, CoStar announced that it had completed the purchase of the Australian company.